-Have you ever found yourself working on a track that needs hard-hitting and punchy 808s, but just seems to fall short with a muddy low end instead?
+Have you ever found yourself working on a track that needs hard-hitting and punchy 808s, but just seems to fall short?

-Getting 808s to cut through the mix may actually be easier than you think – here’s a few tips on how to do it.
+Getting 808s to cut through the mix may actually be easier than you think—here are a few tips on how to do it.

 Understanding the ADSR of an 808

-The Attack is how quickly or abruptly the sound starts.
-A fast attack means it starts quickly, or even immediately, after hitting the note.
-A slow attack means that the note fades in and there’s not much punch to the start of the sound.
-The Release is how quickly or slowly the sound fades out after the initial attack.
+The attack is how quickly or abruptly the sound starts.
+A fast attack means the note starts quickly once it’s hit, while a slow attack means that it fades in and there’s not much punch to the start of the sound.
+On the other hand, the release is how quickly or slowly the sound fades out after the initial attack.
 A fast enough release will turn an 808 bass into a drum-like kick sound.
 You’ll want a pretty slow release in order to let it fade out and sound beefy in the low end.

 So why is it important to understand this for 808s?

 If your 808s aren’t cutting through the mix, this is the first place to check.
 Try making the attack faster—this should make it cut through the mix more.
 If that doesn’t work (or if it’s already at an attack of 0 or the fastest it’ll go), try making the release faster.
 This means it should fade out faster.
 While this may seem counter-intuitive to making big 808 sounds, think of it this way: by adding in more dynamics to the 808s, you’ll be able to turn up the entire track.
 This will make the transients of the 808 punch through more while keeping the rest of it at a good level.

 Adjusting your levels